togetherwe are acommunity

 Lifeline WA

-Arc Infrastructure is delighted that following our $30,000 Christmas donation to Lifeline WA in December 2020, we are continuing our support of this important cause to address the stigma around mental health and help prevent suicide in regional Western Australia.
+Arc Infrastructure is delighted that following a $30,000 Christmas donation to Lifeline WA in December 2020, the business continued support to address the stigma around mental health and help prevent suicide in regional Western Australia.

-Each year, Arc's support will fund the training and ongoing support of 12 highly skilled Lifeline WA Telephone Crisis Support Volunteers and the delivery of mental health sessions in our communities.
+Each year, Arc's support will fund the training and ongoing support of 12 highly skilled Lifeline WA Telephone Crisis Support Volunteers.

 Lifeline WA’s amazing Telephone Crisis Support Volunteers listen to callers without judgment and work with them to explore their options for support.
 Telephone crisis supporters undergo almost 180 hours of training over 12 months to enable them to answer calls.
 The training ensures volunteers are qualified to provide people in need of support with a safe space to discuss their needs, worries or concerns.